 According to one stakeholder consulted for this research, Australia's embrace of the IPEF cements the evolution of Australian trade policy away from a singular focus on achieving commercial outcomes, towards privileging security considerations.5 Australia's top trade priority is US engagement in the Indo-Pacific region to buttress the US-anchored rules-based order and resist Chinese dominance.
 First prize is for the US to return to the Comprehensive and Progressive Trans-Pacific Partnership (CPTPP) Agreement, but that is not going to happen.
 The IPEF, notwithstanding the negotiation challenges, is the only game in town.
 These dynamics are reflected in the evolving Pillar 1 digital trade negotiations, with Australian business groups consulted for this research preferring to prioritise existing regulatory frameworks, notably the CPTPP, rather than the likely 'worker-centric' provisions to be established under the IPEF.
-One business stakeholder noted that the IPEF is relatively marginal in terms of Australian businesses will participate, but in support of the security alliance, not because they expect meaningful commercial outcomes.
+One business stakeholder noted that the IPEF is relatively marginal in terms of Australian trade policy priorities and the country's extensive domestic regulatory agenda.
+That said, Australian businesses will participate, but in support of the security alliance, not because they expect meaningful commercial outcomes.